 Disadvantages of Working Capital Management

 - It only considers monetary factors.
-There are non-monetary factors that it ignores like customer and employee satisfaction, government policy, market trend etc.
+It ignores non-monetary factors like customer and employee satisfaction, government policy, market trend, etc.

 - Difficult to accommodate sudden economic changes.

 - Too high dependence on data is another downside.
 A smaller organization may not have such data generation.

 - Too many variables to keep in mind, say current ratios, quick ratios, collection periods, etc.